abraham-ephrem/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner - Changes the owner of 'hello' to the user 'betty'.
 4-empty - Creates an empty file called 'hello'.
 5-execute - Changes the execution permission for the file 'hello' only for the owner.
+6-multiple_permissions - Grants execute permissions to the file owner and group owner.